lexDAO/Kali/README.md

 ### [Crowdsale](./contracts/extensions/crowdsale)

-A DAO can set a price for its membership in ETH or a designated token, as well as a time limit for purchases.
-This allows for more immediate access and weighting of membership based on predictable contributions.
+A DAO can set a price for its membership in ETH or a designated token, a time limit for purchases, as well as limit purchases among a whitelist.
+Whitelisting is managed through an external access control contract, [`KaliWhitelistManager`](https://github.com/lexDAO/Kali/blob/main/contracts/access/KaliWhiteListManager.sol), which allows multiple DAOs to use the same merkle root to offer membership.
+Altogether, this allows for more immediate access and weighting of membership based on predictable contributions.
 Further, a DAO can update a crowdsale in the event terms need to be amended.

 ### [Redemption](./contracts/extensions/redemption)